 - Rei Ijuin: She simply needs the Player Character to phone her at least 75 times during the game, and not having any other girl they can finish with.
 How high the stats are is completely irrelevant in her case.

-- Minecraft has Peaceful mode, which removes all mobs capable of harming you (except Wolves, which will only hurt you if you attack them first, and unable to inflict damage anyways unless they push you off a cliff.).
+- Minecraft has Peaceful mode, which removes all mobs capable of harming you (except Wolves, which will only attack you if you attack them first, and unable to inflict damage anyways unless they push you off a cliff.).
 You never need to eat, and your life constantly regenerates.
 However, with no monsters, you'll miss out on a lot of loot, including Bones, Enderpearls, Blaze Rods, Ghast Tears, and Spider Eyes.
 You'll also have a much harder time acquiring String, Gunpowder, Slimeballs, and Music Discs.

 - Minecraft also has Creative Mode, which entirely removes your life and hunger bars, makes you fireproof, impossible to drown, invincible to all damage, all mobs ignore you, and you're capable of spawning in any item in the game from an in game editor menu.
 Officially it's meant for people who create custom level maps, to save them the time and trouble of gathering up all the resources to make the sprawling dungeons you may have seen, but it can be quite therapeutic to go into a world with it and wander about, with no concern for almost any damage, even from Creepers.

 - After complaints that the initial release of Science Girls was Nintendo Hard, an update added two more difficulty levels: one adjusting the amounts of damage done to make things a bit easier, and one which on top of that refills your health at the end of every combat as well as adding regeneration during combat.